Analytical solutions for optimal photon absorption into inhomogeneous spin memories: Model

 with

-The solution to these coupled equations is complicated due to the presence of finite but large and countable infinite summations.
+The solution to these coupled equations is complicated by the presence of finite but large and countable infinite summations.
 For the initial conditions we assume that initially the excitation is in the external field